hutchpd/QuantumSuperposition/QuantumSuperposition/readme.md

 - **Parametric Gates: Define gates like RX(angle: π/4) for QAOA, QFT, etc.** - Because who doesn't love a good parameterized gate?
 - **Gate Scheduling Visualizer: Generate ASCII/graph diagrams from gate sequences** - Because sometimes you need to see your quantum chaos in a pretty format.

+## Quantum Algorithms

+- **Built-in Quantum Algorithms**: Run real QFT and Grover’s Search logic on `QuantumSystem` like a true quantum dev — no PhD required.
+- **Quantum Fourier Transform (QFT)**: A core building block in many quantum algorithms.
+It reveals periodicity in a quantum state, turning time-based signals into frequency — like a quantum DJ mixing up the basis.
+- **Grover’s Search Algorithm**: A quantum algorithm for searching unsorted databases with quadratic speedup.
+It’s like having a quantum search engine that actually works.

+Each algorithm internally schedules gate operations, which you can inspect, visualize, or export using the gate queue.

 ### Enabling Non-Observational Arithmetic (if you're into that kind of thing)

 ```csharp